Why You Need to Read Before You Write

 I know, I know.
 You have little enough time to even write as it is . . .

-It wasn't just the magic the book held for me, but it was also the magic of reading the written word.
-The arc and flow, the sentence structure, its ability to draw me so completely into its world.
+It wasn't just the magic of the book, but it was also the magic of reading the written word.
+The arc and flow, the sentence structure, its ability to draw me so completely in.
 This is what made writing magic for me.

 Reading books unstuck words and created flow and movement.